-Military life can’t always been explained, but there are books that can help others understand.
+Military life can’t always be explained, but books can help others understand.

 My husband spent the first twenty years of our marriage as a serving naval officer.
-He was a submariner and we had the good fortune (thank you, American taxpayers) to live in all four corners of the United States and Hawai’i.
+He was a submariner.
+We had the good fortune (thank you, American taxpayers) to live in all four corners of the US and Hawai’i.

-When he attended basic submarine school, the command invited the wives to spend a day learning about our husband’s career.
+When he attended basic submarine school, the command invited the wives to spend a day learning about their husbands’ careers.

-While my father had been a naval officer during Korea, I had no practical experience with Navy life.
+While my father had been a naval officer during the Korean War, I had no practical experience with Navy life.
 So this was exciting.

-We played with the equipment, stared up the dive tower, experimented with controlling ballast and had several talks from senior naval officers and even a seasoned navy wife.
-It was highly informative.
+We played with the equipment, stared up the dive tower, experimented with controlling ballast, and had several talks from senior naval officers.
+We learned a lot.

 But also shocking.